jeeyoungk/resume/README.md

 Technical Cofounder of a data visualization startup.
 * Responsible for most of the programming and engineering tasks.
+* Secured a $25,000 grant from the University of Waterloo.
 * Built a data visualization tool based on _the Grammar of Graphics_ by Wilkinson.
 * Built a JavaScript charting library focused on customizability and expressiveness, based on Hadley Wickham's `ggplot2`.
 * **Tools**: Coffeescript, Python, SVG, d3.js, knockout.js.